 Ovarian Cancer Statistics

-- Between 10 and 15 percent of women with ovarian cancer have a gene, usually BRCA1 or BRCA2, that puts them at high risk for developing the disease.
-We recommend genetic testing in appropriate family members.
-There are options for prevention of ovarian cancer in those known to have the presence of these genes.
+- Between 10 and 20 percent of women with ovarian cancer have a gene, usually BRCA1 or BRCA2, that puts them at higher risk for developing the disease.
+Texas Oncology recommends genetic testing in appropriate family members.
+There are options for prevention of ovarian cancer in those known to have one of these genes.

 Ovarian Cancer Risk Factors